jitsi/jitsi-meet-spot/spot-client/docs/adding-new-icons.md

 # Adding new font icons

+The Spot application uses a mix of material design icons, custom icons, and maybe other icons.

+## Using material icons
+The material-ui dependency should have all material icons already available.
+To use an icon, find the icons feature folder and ensure to re-export the desired material icon.
+Then in the file which needs to use the icon, import the icon from the feature folder.

+## Using a custom icon
-The spot client uses a mix of material design icons, custom icons, and maybe other icons.
-To enable the various icons to be used without loading each as an image, a font is created with ligatures enabled; this allows for icons to be displayed using specified icon names instead of css classes.
-This is done by using icomoon.io.
-To update the icons with new images (SVGs):
+Sometimes an icon is needed that is not part a standard material icon library.
+In such cases the app should first package it through a font file with other custom icons.
+The font file has ligatures enabled to allow for icons to be displayed using specified icon names instead of css classes.

+New custom icons are added to a font file using icomoon.io.
+To update the icon file with new icons (SVGs):

 1. Visit https://icomoon.io/app/#/select
 1. Click the hamburger menu > Manage Projects > Import Project.
 The file picker should display.